baasbox/docs/source/index.md

 ## The Play!
 Framework

 Since BaasBox is based upon the Play!
-Framework, many configuration options available by Play! could be used with BaasBox.
-Please refer to the [Play! documentation](http://www.playframework.com/documentation/2.1.x/Configuration) to know how to perform such operations and to customize the default behavior.
+Framework 2.1.5, many configuration options available by Play! could be used with BaasBox.
+Please refer to the [Play! documentation](http://www.playframework.com/documentation/2.1.5/Configuration) to know how to perform such operations and to customize the default behavior.